-What does that mean, exactly?
-It’s a “consortium of scientists, aerospace engineers and creatives” who will work together and give “gifted” researchers the freedom to explore exotic science and technologies.
+DeLonge is To The Stars' president and CEO.
+As previously reported, the Academy is a “consortium of scientists, aerospace engineers and creatives” who will work together and give “gifted” researchers the freedom to explore exotic science and technologies.
 Basically, it’s a way for the global science community to explore the topics that have been previously under-explored or unexplored—including extraterrestrial life.

 Last October, WikiLeak content revealed that DeLonge had sent cryptic emails, presumably about UFOs, to presidential candidate Hillary Clinton's campaign chairman, John Podesta.
 Said emails referred to “Classified Science and DOD topics” and “Roswell,” and you can read more of the details here.

 Not to mention, earlier this year, DeLonge received the UFO Researcher Of The Year award.

 If you'd like to read more on To The Stars Academy, check out their site.